seanox/aspect-js/manual/en/mvc.md

 #### Composite-ID

-It is a character sequence consisting of letters, numbers and underscores and optionally supports the minus sign if it is not used at the beginning or end.
+It is a character sequence consisting of letters, numbers and underscores.
 A composite ID is at least one character long and is composed by combining the attributes `ID` and `composite`.